What is paper trading?

 With demo accounts, there is very little emotional attachment.
 That’s why it’s important to understand that a demo account should be treated as a real-money account.
 Take every trade seriously, as if you really are trading with your own money.

 Demo trading accounts should be used to fine-tune your trading skills.
-While you are paper trading, use educational resources like articles, blogs, webinars, seminars, expert advice, and commentary to assist you.
+While you are paper trading, use trading for beginners resources like articles, blogs, webinars, seminars, expert advice, and commentary to assist you.

 Once you have a grasp of the mechanics of the trading platform, and the financial markets, you will be better equipped to trade for real money.
 AvaTrade advises clients to practice on the demo account for several days, while researching intensely and then trading for real.